What Is Motivation Psychology And How Does It Help You?

 Other times, procrastination may have been learned from your upbringing.
 Your family may have a habit of procrastinating, for example, or at some point, you may have learned that you can “get away with” procrastinating and still complete tasks successfully when feelings of anxiety kick in as your deadline grows closer.

-Finally, you may not feel confident enough to do something, whether it’s consciously or subconsciously, and you may feel like another day, you may have more confidence.
-This can be a type of all-or-nothing thinking that may lead to pushing tasks back until you feel like you can accomplish the entire project at once.
+Finally, you may not feel confident enough to do something, whether it’s consciously or subconsciously, and you may believe that another day, you may have more confidence.
+This can be a type of all-or-nothing thinking that may lead to pushing tasks back until you are more confident you can accomplish the entire project at once.

 Psychological theories of motivation: Understanding human motivation